bridgette-campbell/DiseaseMap/README.md

 User stories implemented: As a user, I can specify a time period and disease so that I have access to more specific and/or relevant information.
 As a user, I can sign in via Google so that I don’t need to make a new account.

 Bugs/issues: We had some issues getting the Google sign-in to work in the beginning.

+Notes: We will implement more diseases in the future.
+We currently have three: Haemophilus Influenza, Tetanus, and Chicken Pox